 We have received questions from providers who are in areas where OHP members are likely to be served by multiple CCOs.
 Providers have asked how to respond to OHP members seeking guidance on how to make their CCO selection:

-- Do: Let OHP members know which CCOs you work with so they can make their choice between Jan.
-1, 2020 and Mar.
-31, 2020.
+- Do: Let OHP members know which CCOs you work with so they can make an informed choice.

 - Don’t: Encourage OHP members to sign up with a specific CCO.
 OHP members will weigh a variety of factors in making their selections, including other provider relationships.
 Any provider communications intended to encourage members to sign up with a specific CCO must be reviewed by the CCO and if needed, by OHA.
 To learn more, read our fact sheet.